 The Library, at its discretion, will make laptop computers and other electronic devices available for patron use inside the library.
 The Library’s laptops may only be used in the Library.
-Laptops are equipped with a tracking feature; removal of a Library laptop from the Library will be considered theft.
+Removal of a Library laptop from the Library will be considered theft.
 All applicable laws will apply.

-The borrower must be 18 years of age or older and present either: A) a valid Illinois driver’s license; or B) an Illinois state photo.
+The borrower must present either: A) a valid driver’s license; B) a state photo C.) School ID; or D.) Library Card.
 The identification card or license will be held at the Computer Desk until the laptop is returned to Library staff.
 Credit cards are not accepted as identification.

 Laptops can be checked out from the Computer Desk for 90 minutes.
 The session may be extended if no other patrons are waiting to use it.

 Laptop lending will end one hour before the Library closes.
 The laptop must be returned 30 minutes before closing.